LastDemon99/IW5-Survival-Reimagined/README.md

 - The mod allows you to switch between servers and game types without any inconvenience other than changing the language to English.

 # <a name="how-to-use"></a>How To Use
+If you enter a dedicated server that has the mod you will not have to do anything.<br>

+### Private Match
+1. Press `windows + r` and paste the path `%localappdata%/plutonium/storage/iw5/` unzip the `IW5-Survival-Reimagined` rar file in that directory.
+2. In the game console type `loadmod survival` to load the mod.
+3. Load DSR navigate in `Private Match -> Game Setup -> Load Recipe From Disk -> survival_normal -> Ok -> ESC -> Start Game`.<br><br>
+4. To play with friends in a private game, you must use Radmin, create a private match and then your friends join with the console command connect yourIP (everyone needs the mod installed).

+**If you find it difficult to load the mod you can also directly download and use the Survival Loader**

+### Dedicated Server (Advanced)
 > [!IMPORTANT]
 >
-> The new version will have a new format to facilitate future updates.
-> If you have already installed the previous version you should delete the following files:<br><br>
-> `%localappdata%/plutonium/storage/iw5/survival_config.cfg`.<br>
-> `%localappdata%/plutonium/storage/iw5/maps/mp/gametypes/survival.gsc`<br>
-> `%localappdata%/plutonium/storage/iw5/lethalbeats`<br>
-> `%localappdata%/plutonium/storage/iw5/mods`
+> You should already have your server configured, public IP address, ports open, FastDL created, etc.
 >

-If you enter a server that has the mod you will not have to do anything.<br>
-If you find it difficult to load the mod you can also directly download and use the Survival Loader.<br><br>
-Manual installation:
-1. Press `windows + r` and paste the path `%localappdata%/plutonium/storage/iw5/` unzip the `IW5-Survival-Reimagined` rar file in that directory.
+1. Press `Windows + R` and paste the path `%localappdata%/plutonium/storage/iw5/`.
+Unzip the `IW5-Survival-Reimagined` RAR file into that directory.
-2. In the game console type `loadmod survival` to load the mod.
-3. Load DSR navigate in `Private Match -> Game Setup -> Load Recipe From Disk -> survival_normal -> Ok -> ESC -> Start Game`.<br><br>
+2. Go to `%localappdata%/plutonium/storage/iw5/mods/survival` and copy all the `.ff` files.
+Paste them into `%localappdata%/plutonium/storage/iw5/zone`, and also paste them into `serverFolder/zone/english`.
+Make sure to create a backup of `localized_code_post_gfx_mp.ff` located in `serverFolder/zone/english` beforehand.
+3. Set in your `server.cfg` the survival dsr `set sv_maprotation "dsr survival map mp_dome"` and the mod directory `seta fs_game "mods/survival"`.

+# <a name="contact"></a>Contact
-To report bugs, make suggestions or need help, visit our discord: [LethalBeats](https://discord.gg/PrpYznV33s)
+**To report bugs, make suggestions or need help, visit our discord: [LethalBeats](https://discord.gg/R7TXwSP9kq)**

 # <a name="download"></a>Download
 - Mod files (Manual installation): [IW5_SURVIVAL_REIMAGINED](https://github.com/LastDemon99/IW5-Survival-Reimagined/releases/download/iw5-mp-survival-v3.1.2/IW5-Survival-Reimagined.rar)